About the diary writer

 - Kansas City, Missouri, Alexandria, Virginia, United States

 - In the first half of the 1960s, as Barbara McDowell, I wrote nightly entries on the pages in one-year diaries.
 A 1961-65 Park College Diary is a transcription of those entries.
-Now, in 2014 you are invited to read with me the pages I wrote 50 or more years ago.
+Now, in 2014, you are invited to read with me the pages I wrote 50 or more years ago.
 Current entries are about being in Iowa for the summer.
-I grew up on three farms 30 miles from Iowa City.
-I was the oldest of four daughters and sometimes referred to my sisters as "the kids."
-We helped our parents but we also had good, wholesome fun - a characteristic I took with me to Park.
-Park College was 300 miles from West Chester, Iowa in Parkville, Missouri, which was, at the time, a small town on the Missouri River ten miles northwest of Kansas City, Missouri.
+I grew up on three farms within 30 miles of Iowa City.
+As the oldest of four daughters, I sometimes referred to my sisters as "the kids."
+We helped our parents, but we also had good, wholesome fun - a characteristic I took with me to Park.
+Park College was 300 miles from West Chester, Iowa in Parkville, Missouri, which was, at the time, a small town on the Missouri River, ten miles northwest of Kansas City, Missouri.
 In 2000 Park College became Park University.
-Today Park has additional campuses and is large and thriving.
-It was one of the first educational institutions in the nation to offer online learning.
+Today Park has additional campuses across the nation.
+It was one of the first educational institutions in the U.S. to offer online learning.
 Parkville has shed its small town image with new restaurants and shops.

 Phyllis, Virginia and I all three "overslept" this morning until 20 till 11:00, and yet we all thought it was 8:00.
 We decided we must have been drugged or something.
 This evening I mowed the back yard and rode my bike.
 Ann came home from Marty's.
 I made $6.04 detasseling corn on Sunday, July 19.
 Nic can't get over my stopping work at 4:00 three days a week - I "work by the clock."
 Maybe I should think he misses me or something and stay longer - at least he knows I'm not trying to "hang around" or "chase him" or anything.
 He certainly has enlivened my summer.
 He's quite a guy.